dbgrande/GrandeModular/README.md

 - **Note buttons:** Buttons between the two blue lights on left enable valid notes.
 Notes outside this range are ignored.

-- **Reference lights:** Optional **now blue** lights on right that can be set and enabled with the Ref button.
+- **Reference lights:** Optional **blue** lights on right that can be set and enabled with the Ref button.
 Just to give a visual reference scale to help with setting and changing scales.
 Lights maintain state through power cycles.

 - **Set:** Enables all valid notes up to Notes/Oct – 1.